 Staff must only process personal data where it is necessary in order to do their jobs.

 When staff no longer need the personal data they hold, they must ensure it is deleted or anonymised.
-This will be done in accordance with the school's record retention schedule/records management policy or the Information and Records Management Society's toolkit for schools.
+This will be done in accordance with the Information and Records.
+Management Society toolkit for schools.

 8. Sharing personal data